Encinitas events this week (Dec. 14)

 'Sounds of the Season'

 The North Coast Symphony Orchestra will be joined by soprano Katie Polit and the Villa Musica Community Chorus to perform "Sounds of the Season" featuring festive holiday selections on Dec.
 15, 2:30 p.m. at the Encinitas Community Center, 1140 Oakcrest Park Drive, Encinitas.
-The orchestra will perform holiday favorites including The Christmas Song, Jingle Bells Forever, Winter Wonderland, Russian Christmas Music, among others.
-Operatic soprano Katie Polit will perform O Holy Night and the Villa Musica Chorus will sing selections from The Polar Express as well as lead an audience sing-along of well-known carols.
-Tickets available at the door: $10 general, $8 seniors/students/military, $25/family max.
+The orchestra will perform holiday favorites.
 For more information, visit www.northcoastsymphony.com.
 The orchestra, conducted by Dan Swem, is funded in part by the City of Encinitas and the Mizel Family Foundation.

 Bach Collegium San Diego: Christmas Oratorio